Palvert/Deadliner/README.md

 # DeadLiner
 ![deadliner_gti_cover.png](./res/git_cover.png)
 #### Deadliner is a simple program for tracking your deadlines.
 Made with Tkinter in Python.
-made for personal use
+<em>made for personal use</em>

 ## Tips:
-Quantinty of time trackers can be changed by passing an argument
+Quantinty of time trackers can be changed by passing an argument.
+3 by default.
+Up to 10.
 `start ./Deadliner.exe 3`

 ## Compile command: